Nisarg13/odin-landing-page/README.md

 - Using flexbox with containers and items
 - Continuing to practice Git and Github project management
 - Using Githubs Projects tab and building a Kanban board
+- Taking someone else's design and using HTML/CSS to make it happen